A Hungry Caterpillar Adventure at Head Start

 Dancing for Heart Health at Sumner Head Start

 The event featured a variety of interactive activity stations designed to support both physical activity and creative expression.
 Children created Heart Animals and Heart People, experimented with Sponge Heart Painting, and showed off their moves during Healthy Exercise activities.
-Families also took part in games like Healthy Food and Heart Toss, Heart Toss, and Pin the Heart on the Person, while temporary tattoos added an extra element of fun.
+Families also took part in games like Healthy Food & Heart Toss, and Pin the Heart on the Person, while temporary tattoos added an extra element of fun.

 It was wonderful to see families coming together to celebrate healthy habits, active play, and community connection.
 Events like the Healthy Heart Dance help reinforce important wellness messages while creating joyful, shared experiences for children and their caregivers.